Kick (service): Live death of a streamer

 On the night of 17–18 August 2025, Jean Pormanove, whose real name was Raphaël Graven, died while streaming.
-Pormanove had been a target of repeated harassment, humiliation, and physical abuse live on stream by his two partners, identified as "Naruto" (real name Owen Cenazandotti) and "Safine".
+Pormanove had been a target of repeated harassment, humiliation, and physical abuse live on stream by his two partners, identified as "Naruto" (real name Owen Cenazandotti) and Safine Hamadi.
 His streams were known for showing him regularly being subjected to mistreatment, with footage of the abuse broadcast to viewers for months.

 A judicial investigation into the cause of his death was launched by the Nice public prosecutor's office.
 The events prompted official concern from the French government.
 Clara Chappaz, France's Minister Delegate for Digital, described the events as an "absolute horror" and referred the matter to the audiovisual regulator, ARCOM.
 On 20 August 2025, Kick announced that it had banned accounts: "All co-streamers who participated in this live broadcast have been banned pending the ongoing legal investigation" and assured that it had "terminated [its] collaboration with the former French social media agency" and undertaken "a complete review of [its] French-language content.".

 On 26 August, Chappaz announced that the government would sue Kick for alleged negligence.
 On the same day, the Paris prosecutor's office announced that an investigation would be opened into whether Kick had violated the EU Digital Services Act and if it had knowingly broadcast "videos of deliberate attacks on personal integrity".
 Kick criticized these decisions as politicizing the death.
+On 27 January 2026, Cenazandotti and Hamadi were taken into custody on charges of assault, incitement to hatred, abuse of a vulnerable person, and recording and broadcasting violent images in connection with Pormanove's death.

 Attack on Syko Stu

-On 24 August 2025, Raja Jackson, best known as the son of former martial artist Quinton Jackson, also known as Rampage Jackson, knocked independent wrestler Syko Stu unconscious with a wrestling slam and then proceeded to hit his unconscious head over 20 times in what was considered to be an unprompted attack.
+On 24 August 2025, Raja Jackson, best known as the son of former martial artist Quinton "Rampage" Jackson, knocked independent wrestler Syko Stu unconscious with a wrestling slam and then proceeded to hit his unconscious head over 20 times in what was considered to be an unprompted attack.
 Raja, who is also known to livestream on Kick and other services, was livestreaming on Kick throughout the entire ordeal, and his cameraman captured all footage (including both the incident that sparked the attack and the attack itself).